About the Exactech Connexion GXL Liner

 May 2020 Study: “Severe Secondary Osteolysis”

 In the May 2020 issue of The Journal of Arthroplasty, researchers reviewed the University of Florida College of Medicine’s database for all cases of patients who presented osteolysis after surgery with Exactech’s Connexion GXL Liner.
-The case review, spanning January 2009 to June 2019, identified 12 patients presenting significant osteolysis, nine of which had undergone revision surgery.
+The case review, spanning January 2009 to June 2019, identified 12 patients presenting significant osteolysis, nine of whom had undergone revision surgery.
 The study also noted 22 reported cases of wear-related implant failure from 2009 to 2019 on the FDA Manufacturer and User Facility Device Experience (MAUDE) database.

 The case review identified 12 patients presenting significant osteolysis, nine of which had undergone revision surgery . . . the study concluded that the Exactech Connexion GXL liner may be prone to a “high rate of early failure from wear and severe secondary osteolysis.”